FarkostInteractive/VerdantPage/Documentation/Component Reference/Fields/VerdantDeflectionField.md

 A component that makes it possible to interact with vegetation around the camera by pushing or pressing it.

-Objects that want to interact with this field need to have [VerdantDeflectionAffector](../DataTypes/VerdantType.html) attached.
+Objects that want to interact with this field need to have [VerdantDeflectionAffector](../Affectors/VerdantDeflectionAffector.html) attached.

-For more information about fields in general, see the [Affectors page](index.html).
+For more information about fields in general, see the [Fields page](index.html).

 ## Parameters

 ### Field Parameters

 Changing any of the field parameters requires Verdant to replace the underlying render textures of the field.
-This can be very expensive and will almost certainly cause a frame rate hitch, so it should be avoided at runtime.
+This can be very expensive and will almost certainly cause a frame hitch, so it should be avoided at runtime.

 |:---------------|:--------------------------|
 | `Resolution` | The resolution of the underlying field render textures, which along with range determines the level of detail per square meter the field can handle.
 The [Debug Panel](../../UserGuide/DebugPanel.html) can be used to help visualize this. |